mcdomx/TrafficMonitoring/README.md

 ### Logging
 The application supports logging to the terminal by default.
 Application-wide formatting is used to streamline logging output.
-The application also supports a javascript driven logging for debugging purposes.
+The application also supports a javascript driven logging for debugging.